-Cataracts form when normal proteins in the lens of the eye break down and form clumps, which result in cloudy vision.
-While most cataracts are age-related, there are many other factors that can put you at a greater risk for needing cataract surgery.
-Read this blog post to learn how you can avoid them.
+Cataracts form when normal proteins in the lens of the eye break down.
+They then form clumps which cause cloudy vision.
+Most cataracts are age-related.
+However, many other factors can put you at a greater risk of needing cataract surgery, such as smoking, drinking, and sun exposure.

 2. Refractive Surgery

-During LASIK eye surgery, your surgeon will reshape your cornea to improve its focus.
-For example, someone who is nearsighted has a steeper-than-normal cornea, so the surgeon would use the laser to flatten it out.
-LASIK eye surgeries are all outpatient and are done using only topical anesthetic eye drops.
-No bandages, stitches, or “going under” required.
+During LASIK surgery, your surgeon adjusts the shape of the cornea to reverse how it refracts light.
+For example, someone who is nearsighted has a steeper-than-normal cornea.
+In this case, the surgeon would use the laser to flatten it out.
+LASIK eye surgeries are all outpatient and use only topical anesthetic eye drops.
+No bandages, stitches, or “going under” are required.

 3. Cornea Transplant

-The cornea is the clear front part of your eye that allows you to see by focusing the light that passes through into your pupil.
-In order for the cornea to do its job correctly, it must remain clear and smooth.
-When a cornea is too misshapen, scarred, or diseased, you may experience painful swelling and/or vision problems.
-If your cornea cannot be repaired, your surgeon might suggest a cornea transplant.
+The cornea is the clear front part of your eye.
+It allows you to see by focusing the light rays that pass through into your pupil.
+For the cornea to do its job correctly, it must remain clear and smooth.

 Painful swelling with or without vision problems may occur if your cornea is: